PainterQubits/datalogs/docs/usage.md

 ## ParamDB Integration

-Optionally, a [`ParamDB`] can be passed to a {py:class}`Logger`, in which case it will be used to automatically tag logs with the latest commit ID.
+Optionally, a [`ParamDB`] can be passed to a root {py:class}`Logger`, in which case it will be used to automatically tag logs with the latest commit ID.

 ```{jupyter-execute}
 from paramdb import ParamDB